-Visitor understanding of and compliance with their roles in wilderness stewardship is also critical to its successful management.
+Visitor understanding of and compliance with their roles in wilderness stewardship is also critical to successful management.
 Wilderness management, however, is a complicated balance of laws, uses, protection strategies, and changing conditions.
-This strategy can help park staff to tease out the information needed to enhance understanding by their employee and public audiences.
-By following a series of steps, park divisions with operational plans that touch on some aspect of wilderness can identify audiences, messages, and methods for imparting information that is critical to their work and related aspects of wilderness.
+This strategy can help the parks' staff to tease out the information needed to enhance understanding by their employee and public audiences.
+By following a series of steps, those park divisions with operational plans that touch on some aspect of wilderness can identify audiences, messages, and methods for imparting information that is critical to their work and related aspects of wilderness.

-This strategy is designed to assist development of new information and refining of existing products in order to encourage more wilderness stewardship among employees, partners, visitors, and the general public - both traditional supporters and those unfamiliar with wilderness.
+This strategy is designed to assist development of new information that includes any changes due to adoption of the Wilderness Stewardship Plan as well as refining existing informational materials in order to enhance wilderness stewardship among employees, partners, visitors, and the general public - both traditional supporters and those unfamiliar with wilderness.
 The strategy aims to support the following goals and desired outcomes: